davidnvq/nano-aha-moment/README.md

 ## File Descriptions
 - `nano_r1.ipynb` is the interactive single file jupyter notebook with tutorial.
+- `notebook_train.py` is the script version of jupyter notebook with accompanying files in src.

 - `nano_r1_script.py` is also just the `nano_r1.ipynb` but for convenience of running with python and multi-GPU support.
 - `notebooks/checkpoint_playground.ipynb` is a notebook for comparing different model checkpoints (including our trained model) and playing with them.
 - [🤗 McGill-NLP/nano-aha-moment-3b](https://huggingface.co/McGill-NLP/nano-aha-moment-3b): The HF model trained using the above script (~60\% Accuracy on CountDown Task)